Table of Contents

 The respiratory symptoms of ARDS usually start within 6–72 hours after an eliciting risk factor and progress rapidly.

-The exudative phase usually lasts about seven days.
+The exudative phase usually lasts about 7 days.

-The exudative phase is characterized by destruction of alveolar cells type 1 and the capillary endothelial cells.
-This results in loss of the tight junctions that prevent the movement of fluid and macromolecules into the alveoli.
-It leads to aggregation of fluid, plasma proteins and cellular debris into the alveoli, together with dysfunction of the pulmonary surfactant.
+The exudative phase is characterized by the destruction of type 1 alveolar cells and the capillary endothelial cells.
+This results in the loss of the tight junctions that prevent the movement of fluid and macromolecules into the alveoli.
+It leads to aggregation of fluid, plasma proteins, and cellular debris into the alveoli, together with dysfunction of the pulmonary surfactant.
 These pathological changes ultimately lead to the formation of hyaline membrane whorls.

 Patients with ARDS typically present with dyspnea, cyanosis (i.e., hypoxemia) and diffuse bilateral crackles.
 Increased work of breathing and using accessory muscles may ultimately result in fatigue and respiratory failure.